Optimus970803/C-_Programming/README.md

 ## Need for Data Structure

 - As applications are getting complex and data rich, there are three common problems that applications face now-a-days.
-  - [ ] <span><h3>Data Search</h3><span> -> Consider an inventory of 1 million(106) items of a store.
+  - [ ] <bold>Data Search<bold> Consider an inventory of 1 million(106) items of a store.
 If the application is to search an item, it has to search an item in 1 million(106) items every time slowing down the search.
 As data grows, search will become slower.